 I reported into Phu Bai and was given my platoon command.
 It was a bit under strength in personnel with only a few NCOs.
-My “experienced” platoon sergeant was short timer in country and had established his place as in the rear coordinating supply.
+My “experienced” platoon sergeant was a short timer in country and had established his place in the rear coordinating supply.
 My “field” platoon sergeant was a Staff Sergeant Sikes.
 He was a good guy with a wife in Florida, but he only had two years in the Army.
-We worked well together, but he was soon to move to battalion HDQs in the S-3 (Operations).
+We worked well together, but he was soon to move to battalion Headquarters (HQS) in the S-3 section (Operations).
 My squads were in support of infantry battalions and fire bases (FBs).
-Besides the one staff sergeant I had several “shake and bake” sergeant E5’s (Smart guys in basic and AIT were given a three month course, declared sergeants and called “shake and bake” because of their lack of experience.)
-At the age of twenty three I was the “old man.”
+Besides the one staff sergeant I had several “shake and bake” sergeant E5’s (Smart guys in basic and Advanced Individual Training were given a three month course, declared sergeants and called “shake and bake” because of their lack of experience.)
+At the age of twenty three, I was the “old man.”

 We were based in huts near the second brigade HQ, and had a cot and a footlocker to store stuff when we were in base.
 As I mentioned I had squads out supporting infantry battalions operating west and south in the mountains to shield the populated areas from the NVA.
 Most were on a fire base (FB) like FB Brick where an artillery battery in support of the infantry battalion was deployed.
 My guys were called on for hasty construction, mine clearing, booby trap removal (although the infantry did a lot of that themselves), and LZ (landing zone) construction.
 I would visit them and go on some of their missions.
 The monsoon had started so most of the lowlands were flooded and the operational pace slowed considerably.